 Global reinsurance – estimated dedicated reinsurance capital

-Natural Catastrophe, Equity Write-Downs and Inflation Burden Earnings All four reinsurers were hit to various degrees by Hurricane Ian in the US, one of the costliest ever loss events, and reported natural catastrophe claims above budgets for 9M22.
+Natural Catastrophe, Equity Write-Downs and Inflation Burden Earnings All four reinsurers were hit to various degrees by Hurricane Ian in the US, one of the costliest ever loss events, and reported natural catastrophe claims above budgets.

 Reserve strengthening due to rising claims inflation and loss creep put additional strain on combined ratios at SCOR and Swiss Re.
 Write-downs on equity investments, in particular, depressed investment income at Munich Re and Swiss Re and could not be fully offset by rising reinvestment yields.

-Underwriting results should remain favourable in 2H2022 and 2023 as rate increases stay ahead of loss cost trends.
+Underwriting results should remain favourable as rate increases stay ahead of loss cost trends.
 Non-life reinsurance net premiums written (NPW) grew by 9.8% year on year.

 NPW growth is likely to continue, but at a slower pace as price increases fade and a potential recession dampens exposure growth.
 However, higher inflation will serve to boost premiums through increased exposure values in such lines as general liability, workers’ compensation and property.

-The life and health reinsurers reported a lower USD1.6 billion of mortality losses from the pandemic in 2022.
-Losses in 2Q22 were at the lowest level since the start of the pandemic as insured deaths have declined.
+The life and health reinsurers reported a lower USD1.6 bn of mortality losses from the pandemic.
+Losses were at the lowest level since the start of the pandemic as insured deaths have declined.

 Life and health reinsurance net premiums earned (NPE) increased at six of the eight companies.
 Shareholders’ equity declined 22.2% as underwriting gains were more than offset by net unrealised investment losses on bonds as interest rates rose and equities as markets slumped.